 - Undergraduate Concentration

-First-year EMBA students are divided into clusters of students who take every core course together.
-Clusters are further broken down into learning teams of about five to six students with diverse professional backgrounds, a structure that fosters cross-disciplinary collaboration from the start of the program.
+The EMBA structure: First-year EMBA students are divided into clusters, made up of 30 to 70 students who take every core course together.
+Clusters are further broken into learning teams of five or six students with diverse professional backgrounds.
+From the start, this structure fosters an environment of cross-disciplinary collaboration.

 Leadership and Organizational Change

 How do you get to the next level of your career?
 The assumption is that careers peak at a point where technical expertise and IQ meet.
 Thus, future success requires getting ordinary people to do extraordinary things.
 Learn practical tools for improving your ability to influence, negotiate, and lead changes in organizations.
 With emphasis on the practical, many principles are demonstrated using classroom experiments.
 The final project requires students to apply course concepts to an ongoing challenge in their current work environment.

 Marketing activity — the engine that creates value in a business — is critical to a company’s revenue and profit streams.
 Examine the role of marketing in creating value for customers, which, in turn, creates value for owners, shareholders, and employees.
 Discover how marketing can provide the focus for interfacing with customers, as well as be a source of intelligence about customers, competitors, and the general environment.
 Explore the impact of marketing on a company’s long-term relationship to customers, as well as on short-term sales.

 Gain a fundamental understanding of the role of manufacturing and service operations within organizations.
 The course surveys a wide range of operations topics, including process flow analysis, supply chain management, capacity planning, facilities location, and total quality management.
 We address these topics through a managerial, applications-oriented perspective.
 The course is integrative in nature, emphasizing the fit and relationship of operations with other functions of a firm.